pouyan-asg/pouyan-asg.github.io/README.md

 - [x] clean all social media images, descriptions, and check their links.
 - [x] question: Which social media should be kept on the website?
 Delete the rest.
 - [x] create a blog and podcast pages.
-- [ ] add at least 3 last medium posts on the blog page.
+- [x] add at least 3 last medium posts on the blog page.
 - [x] check publication list (add everything you have).
 - [x] add correct thumbnail for all publications.
 - [ ] modify project page.
 - [ ] modify CV page (need to be synced with the complete CV from past to present).
-- [ ] add podcast links to the page.
+- [x] add podcast links to the page.
+- [x] make podcast links dark and change their style to be rounded.
 - [ ] all social media should have the same picture and descriptions.
+- [ ] modify Linktree page.
+- [ ] modify podcast all links page.
+- [x] add podcast logo.

 useful links:
 https://linktr.ee/pouyan_asgharian